Merry Money Tips: 12 Ways To Save This Season

 Tip #8: Treat Yourself Sparingly

-According to a 2021 survey, 71% of shoppers said they’re planning on buying gifts for themselves while out shopping for others.
+According to Retail Dive, 83% of shoppers plan on buying gifts for themselves while shopping for others.
 Cut back on personal spending by making a list of only one or two things you’ll pick up while you’re out.
-If you really want or need something, consider adding it to your list to give to family and friends.
+If you really want or need something, consider adding it to your wish list to give to family and friends.

-To save money or even try something different, consider making new traditions with a small group of family or friends.
+To save money or even try something different, consider making new traditions with a small group of family members or friends:

 Tip #11: Focus On Experiences